suffolklibraries/sljekyll/_events/chantry-2017-11-19-book-jam.md

 Drop in for crafts, games and activities to celebrate books.

-We'll also be holding a **book wreath workshop for all ages** from 10:30am-1pm.
+There will be a book wreath workshop for all ages from 10am-1pm, mini book making for all ages from 12-2pm, and celebrate National Non-Fiction November with Ipswich Children's Book Group from 1-3:30pm.

 Refreshments available in return for a donation to Children in Need.